Box-Tools/BoxKit/paper/paper.md

 # Summary

-BoxKit is a library that provides building blocks to parallelize and scale data science, high performance computing, and machine learning applications for block-structured datasets.
-Spatial data from simulations and experiments can be accessed and managed using tools available in this library when working with more data analysis oriented packages like SciKit, FlowNet, and OpticalFlow
+BoxKit is a library that provides building blocks to parallelize and scale data science, statistical analysis, and machine learning applications for block-structured datasets.
+Spatial data from simulations can be accessed and managed using tools available in this library when working with Python-based packages like SciKit, PyTorch, and OpticalFlow.

+The library provides a Python interface to efficiently access Adaptive Mesh Refinement (AMR) data typical of simulation outputs, and leverages multiprocessing libraries like JobLib and Dask to scale analysis on Non-Uniform Memory Access (NUMA) and distributed computing architectures.

+# Statement of need

+Simulation sofware instruments like Flash-X [@DUBEY2022] store output in the form of Hierarchical Data Format (HDF5) datasets.
+Each dataset is often terabytes (TB) in size and requires cache efficient techniques to enable its integration with Python packages.
+BoxKit datastructures act as a wrapper around simulation output stored in HDF5 files and provide metadata for AMR blocks.

+This library has been exercised for data analysis and machine learning applications in recent work [@DHRUV2023; @HASSAN2023]

-![BoxKit is designed to integrate simulation software instruments like Flash-X [@DUBEY2022] with Python-based machine learning and data analysis libraries.
+![BoxKit is designed to integrate simulation software instruments like Flash-X with Python-based machine learning and data analysis packages.
 Large simulation datasets (~TB) can leverage BoxKit to improve performance of offline training/analysis.
 This mechanism is part of a broader workflow to  integrate simulations with machine learning using a Fortran-Python bridge shown with dotted lines. \label{fig:workflow}](../media/workflow.png)

-# Statement of need

-Details about why there is software addresses references like [@DUBEY2022], [@DHRUV2023], and [@HASSAN2023]

 # Mathematics